AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/guides-ai.md

         > For topics that already contain tags, Guides AI displays the existing tags.
 These tags are read-only and cannot be modified or removed.

     ![Guides AI bulk tagging preview dialog](images/preview-dialog.png){width="650"}

+1. When you accept the suggested tags, the Smart Tagging skill adds the AI-generated tags to the tags already applied to the content.

 After you complete the review, Guides AI displays a summary of the tags applied to each topic and any rejected tag recommendations.